 The demand for the Project appears to be unclear given the results of the studies performed by A&M and B&D. Insufficient demand could result in the Owner's inability to operate and maintain the Project as well as meet 1.20 debt service coverage required by the Board of Governors' Debt Guidelines.
-Should the Owner be unable to operate the Project or pay debt service, FIU may feel obligated to pay these expenses due to the Project's location on the BBC.
-Such support could require FIU to utilize its financial resources and could adversely affect the surplus funds FIU expects to receive (\$135 million, \$28 million present value).
-The Project, as proposed, is more costly than similarly sized student housing facilities.
-Further, the debt is structured as 34-year repayment with an ascending debt service schedule in the first five years.
-The Board of Governors' Debt Guidelines recommends maturities of no more than 30 years and debt service payments which are the same each year.
-If 30-year debt is issued using the interest rate assumption for the Bonds (4.80%), debt service coverage falls at or below 1.00 for the first five years.
-Finally, the Project's estimated IRR is calculated at 7.01%; however, the calculation is based on aggressive occupancy assumptions and rental rates that are 10% higher than those charged by FIU's Housing System.
+To support demand for the Project, FIU has made curriculum and facility investments on the BBC over the past three years to create a more residentially vibrant campus.
+In addition, FIU has agreed to provide free shuttle service between the BBC and the main campus to incentivize students to reside in the Project.
+However, should the Owner be unable to operate the Project or pay debt service, FIU may feel obligated to pay these expenses due to the Project's location on the BBC.
+Such support could require FIU to utilize its financial resources and could adversely affect the surplus funds FIU expects to receive (\$120.3 million, \$24.6 million present value).

+The Project, as proposed, is more costly than similarly sized student housing facilities on a per bed basis.
+Further, the debt is structured as 34-year repayment with an ascending debt service schedule in the first five years, which results in \$4 million in additional financing costs over the life of the loan versus a 30-year, level debt service structure.
+FIU believes the proposed debt structure is justified as it results in an initial lower required rental rate for the lowest cost unit option in the Project versus a 30-year, level debt structure consistent with the Board of Governors' Debt Guidelines recommendations (\$11,608 versus \$12,941).
+According to the Project pro-forma, the ascending debt service structure requires an annual 3% rental rate increase in each of the first five years in order to cover higher annual debt service costs and maintain 1.20 times debt service coverage.
+At the end of the five-year period in 2023 when the debt service payment becomes level, the rental rate for the lowest cost unit option is estimated at \$13,860.
+If 30 year, level debt is issued using the interest rate assumption for the Bonds (4.80%), debt service coverage falls at or below 1.00 for the first five years.
+Finally, the Project's estimated IRR is calculated at 6.35%; however, the calculation is based on aggressive occupancy assumptions and rental rates that are between 1.5% and about 4.0% higher than those charged by FIU's Housing System.